AaltoSciComp/scicomp-docs/aalto/htcondor.rst

     should_transfer_files  = YES
     transfer_input_files   = file1.dat,file2.txt

 options instead.
-Then condor will copy all required (specified) files to its localdirectory and run jobs locally.
+Then condor will copy all required (specified) files to its local spool directory and run jobs locally.
 Only when finished, it will return files back to the original submitting directory.
-This can of course be on NFS i.e. /net/project or /net/scratch.
+This original submitting directory should *not* be a NFS mounted directory such as your home directory, as in the Aalto environment those are mounted with Kerberos security, and if the Kerberos ticket has expired because you aren't working on your workstations, condor will not be able to access this directory and your job results will be lost.

 My job is in 'Idle' state, while there are resources available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~